 From linear regression analysis, we estimate that mean LDL differs between two age groups by 0.0902mg/dl (on average) for each year difference in age, with the younger group tending towards slightly higher LDL average.
 This result is not significantly different from 0 (p=0.694), with a 95% CI suggesting that such observed results would not be unusual if the true difference in mean LDL between age groups were anywhere between 0.5406 mg/dl lower and 0.3602 mg/dl higher for each year difference in age, with the younger group tending toward higher LDL.
 We thus fail to reject the null hypothesis that mean LDL difference doesn’t differ across age groups.

+Did not mention about study population (0.5)

+Total: 2.5

 (k)

 For groups differing by 5 years of age, we would multiply the point estimate by 5 and the confidence interval as well.
 Therefore the point estimate for the mean reported in this case would be 0.451mg/dl on average and the CI is (-2.703, 1.801) mg/dl.

+Total: 3

 (l)